placeholder

 All students, regardless of scholarship/financial aid status, are required to submit a non-refundable $150 fee at the start of the housing application.

-Since the $150 is a fee, students should be aware that this fee is not a deposit or prepayment, and the fee is not applied to your student account in any way.
+Since the $150 is a fee, students should be aware that this fee is not a deposit or prepayment, and the fee is not applied to their student account in any way.

 This fee cannot be waived or charged to the student account.